Ultimate Guide to Guitar Compressor Pedals

 Xotic SP Compressor

-The way the SP Compressor works is different to most compressor pedals.
-Instead of using a knob or multiple knobs to set the threshold and ratio, it uses a three way switch to choose between three different presets (high, mid and low).
+The way the SP Compressor works is different from most compressor pedals.
+Instead of using a knob or multiple knobs to set the threshold and ratio, it uses a three-way switch to choose between three different presets (high, mid and low).
 This is handy as you don’t need to worry about trying to tweak the threshold and ratio levels and you’re likely to find one of the three presets works for you.
-At the same time it’s a bit limiting as you don’t have a full range to experiment with like you would with a knob.
+At the same time, it’s a bit limiting as you don’t have a full range to experiment with like you would with a knob.

 The internal dip switches allow you to change the attack and release as well as a high filter cut and an input pad.
 These are nice features to include that help the SP play nice with other pedals.
 As you’re unlikely to change these settings regularly, it’s not too much of a hassle that they’re internal switches.